 The NMS maintained and disseminated by NMISA underpins and/or supports directly and indirectly the daily activities of South Africa on almost all levels.
-As one of the dti's Technical Infrastructure (TI) entities, the activities of NMISA are critical to the success of the other Tls.
+As one of the dtic's Technical Infrastructure (TI) entities, the activities of NMISA are critical to the success of the other TIs.
 Standardisation, metrology, conformity assessment and accreditation are the key issues in the implementation of free trade agreements between countries/economic trade blocks.
 NMISA is implementing projects to develop new NMS, services in line with industry and the fulfilment of metrological requirements placed on NMIs towards the implementation of the AfCFTA.
+It supports the fight against the COVID-19 pandemic at all levels that requires accurate measurement and is at the disposal of any national project where it can make a substantial contribution with its international networks and access to expertise worldwide.
 NMISA plays a role in providing technical support for many other acts and regulations, ranging from the Occupational Health and Safety Act (Act 85 of 1993) to the Atomic Energy Act (Act 90 of 1967).
-It serves the more than 1300 accredited laboratories in South Africa and provides measurement and measurement assistance to over 400 industrial companies.
+It serves the more than 1300 accredited laboratories in South Africa and provides measurement and measurement assistance to over 400 industrial companies